A7med23/obsidian-sync/wake up.md

 stripping them off any minds or brains
 Morph them into gears
 Grind them in machines
+Tf does half of us even live for anymore
 Took societal roles ‘n turned them to 9-5s
 Slavin us away calling it jobs